darliedcjw/WebApp-API-to-FastSam/API_Docker_Instructions (ReadMe).txt

 **There are a total of 7 steps**
+API Service is exposed on port:4000
 ==========================================================================================================================================================================================
 1. cd to "api" folder
 ==========================================================================================================================================================================================
-2. Build Docker Image from Dockerfile docker build -t api-service-docker .
+2. Build Docker Image from Dockerfile
+[Command]: docker build -t api-service-docker .
 ==========================================================================================================================================================================================
 3. Run Container in background
 [Command]: docker run -d <docker image>